idaholab/moose/modules/doc/content/getting_started/installation/windows10.md

 Caveats:

 - Peacock does not work correctly (artifacts during rendering: surface normals are flipped).
-- Different flavors of linux are available.
+- Different flavors of Linux are available.

     - Be sure to choose an OS in which we support.
-While MOOSE will ultimately work on just about every flavor of linux, this document assumes you have chosen Ubuntu.
+While MOOSE will ultimately work on just about every flavor of Linux, this document assumes you have chosen Ubuntu.
 !alert-end!

 Begin by performing the following external sets of instructions.
 Remember to choose Ubuntu, unless you know what you are doing.